leenajvp/PuzzleOut/README.md

 # PuzzleOut
 ### Horror escape room game prototype.

 A game prototype created for an individual University project.
+Game sounds are sourced as credited.

 # Credits
 ### Leena Jarvenpaa